nickpeatfield/nickpeatfield/README.md

 ## 🚀 About Me

-🎓 I am Nicholas Peatfield, a **Psychologist / Cognitive Neuroscientist** by training but currently the at _CTF_.
+🎓 I am Nicholas Peatfield, a **Psychologist / Cognitive Neuroscientist** by training

 ## 🏅 Achievements